 Onboarding can be an involved process, so many companies tend to overlook it.
 But when you don't dedicate proper resources to onboarding, you are doing your company and your new hires a disservice.
 Onboarding is essential to building a strong, productive team for the company’s betterment.
-According to research by the Society for Human Resource Management, nearly 70% of new hires stay at a business longer than one year if they have a great onboarding experience?
+According to research by the Society for Human Resource Management, nearly 70% of new hires stay at a business longer than one year if they have a great onboarding experience.

-If you want to provide the best onboarding experience possible, the following tips can ensure you make a good impression with your new hires and teaches them everything they need to know to be good employees at your company.
+If you want to provide the best onboarding experience possible, the following tips can ensure you make a good impression on your new hires and teach them everything they need to know to find success and satisfaction at your company.
 You can then continue to utilize video to foster a culture of continual learning and develop more high-performing teams.

 Start Before They Begin